csakafeda/Moodily/README.md

 ### Installation

 - Clone the repository
-- Create table in postgreSQL, named: daily_vibe
+- Create a table in PostgreSQL, named: daily_vibe
-- Add environmental variables at backend (USERNAME=yourusername; PASSWORD=yourpassword)
+- Add environmental variables at the backend for the database (USERNAME=yourusername; PASSWORD=yourpassword)
 - Open the backend folder and run ```mvn spring-boot:run``` to start the Spring Boot server
 - Open the frontend folder and run ```npm install``` to install the necessary dependencies
 - Run ```npm run dev``` to start the React server
-- Open **http://localhost:5173/** in your browser to access Moodily application
+- Open http://localhost:5173 in your browser to access the Moodily application

 [linkedin-shield-csakafeda]: https://img.shields.io/badge/-Feodóra%20Bakó-black.svg?style=for-the-badge&logo=linkedin&colorB=555
 [linkedin-url-csakafeda]: https://www.linkedin.com/in/feodorabako/